JavaTMP/JavaTMP/JavaTMP-Blockchain/Mastering Bitcoin/readme.md

 that UTXO for spending.
 The term “witness” is a more general term for an “unlocking script” or “scriptSig.”

+The term segregated witness, or segwit for short, simply means separating the signature or unlocking script of a specific output.
+Think “separate scriptSig,” or “separate signature” in the simplest form.

+In this section we will look at some of the benefits of Segregated Witness, describe the mechanism used to deploy and implement this architecture change, and demonstrate the use of Segregated Witness in transactions and addresses.

+### Why Segregated Witness?

+Segregated Witness is an architectural change that has several effects on the scalability, security, economic incentives, and performance of bitcoin:

+* Transaction Malleability.
+By moving the witness outside the transaction, the transaction hash used as an identifier no longer includes the witness data.
+* Script Versioning. allows the scripting language to be upgraded in a backward-compatible way (i.e., using soft fork upgrades) to introduce new script operands, syntax, or semantics.
+* Network and Storage Scaling.
+By moving the witness data outside the transaction, Segregated Witness improves bitcoin’s scalability.
+* Signature Veriication Optimization.
+Segregated Witness upgrades the signature functions (CHECKSIG, CHECKMULTISIG, etc.) to reduce the algorithm’s computational complexity.
+* Offline Signing Improvement.
+Segregated Witness signatures incorporate the value ( amount) referenced by each input in the hash that is signed.

+### How Segregated Witness Works

+Segregated Witness is a change to how individual UTXO are spent and therefore is a peroutput feature.
+A transaction can spend Segregated Witness outputs or traditional ( inline-witness) outputs or both.

+When a transaction spends an UTXO, it must provide a witness.
+In a traditional UTXO, the locking script requires that witness data be provided inline in the input part of the transaction that spends the UTXO.
+A Segregated Witness UTXO, however, specifies a locking script that can be satisfied with witness data outside of the input (segregated).

+### Soft Fork (Backward Compatibility)

+Segregated Witness is a significant change to the way outputs and transactions are architected.
+Such a change would normally require a simultaneous change in every bitcoin node and wallet to change the consensus rules—what is known as a hard fork.

+Instead, segregated witness is introduced with a much less disruptive change, which is backward compatible, known as a soft fork.
+This type of upgrade allows nonupgraded software to ignore the changes and continue to operate without any disruption.

+Segregated Witness outputs are constructed so that older systems that are not segwitaware can still validate them.
+To an old wallet or node, a Segregated Witness output looks like an output that anyone can spend.

+### Segregated Witness Output and Transaction Examples

+how a Pay-to-Public-Key-Hash (P2PKH) payment is transformed with the Segregated Witness program.
+Then, we’ll look at the Segregated Witness equivalent for Pay-to-Script-Hash ( P2SH) scripts. and how both of the preceding Segregated Witness programs can be embedded inside a P2SH script.

+#### Pay-to-Witness-Public-Key-Hash (P2WPKH)

+A Segregated Witness output’s locking script is much simpler than a traditional output.
+It consists of two values that are pushed on to the script evaluation stack. the first number (0) is interpreted as a version number (the witness version) and the second part ( 20 bytes) is the equivalent of a locking script known as a witness program.
+The 20-byte witness program is simply the hash of the public key, as in a P2PKH script.

+to spend the Segregated Witness output, the transaction has no signature on that input.
+Instead, receiver’s transaction has an empty scriptSig and includes a Segregated Witness, outside the transaction itself.

 ## References

 Mastering Bitcoin by Andreas M. Antonopoulos (O’Reilly).
 Copyright 2017 Andreas M.